getfem-doc/getfem-doc-translations/doc/sphinx/source/matlab_octave/cmdref_gf_mesh_im.rst

 General constructor for mesh_im objects.

-  This object represents an integration method defined on a whole mesh (an potentially on its boundaries).
+  This object represents an integration method defined on a whole mesh (and potentially on its boundaries).